What is an Avalauncher?

 - A defensive tool used to mitigate hazards for the safety of our team members

 We've seen how they've worked at Alpine, and we're sold on it.
 The technology has really come a long way.
-At Squaw, it's mainly going to be used as a standoff weapon, meaning that we'll be able to control slopes remotely, from a distance, and not put patrollers in harm's way.
+At Squaw, it's mainly used as a standoff weapon, meaning that we'll be able to control slopes remotely, from a distance, and not put patrollers in harm's way.

 - Will Paden, Squaw Valley Ski Patrol Director

-Locations: So we've got one avalauncher that's gonna be on a fixed-mount platform in the Lost Lake area, which is the bottom of the Cornice II area.
-We'll be able to shoot Cornice II, the Slot, Saddle Road and the Rock Garden, and potentially Tower 16 with that fixed-mount.
-But we also have a mobile unit we're gonna be able to move around with a snowcat, and be able to drive that into position, and shoot that on places like the Funnel, North Bowl, the Oregon Trail, and some spots on KT when the storm's really going.
-I think for us it's gonna be a very defensive tool, meaning that during big storms well be able to shoot it late in the day to mitigate the safety for our patrollers so the next day when they go in, we've already done control work on there with this "standoff weapon"
+Locations: So we've got one avalauncher that's on a fixed-mount platform in the Lost Lake area, which is the bottom of the Cornice II area.
+We can shoot Cornice II, the Slot, Saddle Road and the Rock Garden, and potentially Tower 16 with that fixed-mount.
+But we also have a mobile unit we can move around with a snowcat, and be able to drive that into position, and shoot that on places like the Funnel, North Bowl, the Oregon Trail, and some spots on KT when the storm's really going.
+For us it's a very defensive tool, meaning that during big storms we can shoot late in the day to mitigate the safety for our patrollers so the next day when they go in, we've already done control work on there with this "standoff weapon"